kadena-io/kadena-evm-sandbox/README.md

 const tx = await token0.transferCrossChain(receiver.address, amount, token1Info.chain);
 ```

-This address is the `msg.sender` for the transaction.

-In the test files in the `solidity/test` directory, this address the **deploying signer** you see displayed when you execute the tests.
+This address is the `msg.sender` for the transaction and is displayed as the **deploying signer** when you execute the `SimpleToken` tests.
-This signer is simply the first signer retrieved by the `getSigners` function in the `solidity/test/utils/utils.js` file.
+The address is retrieved by calling the `getSigners` function in the `solidity/test/utils/utils.js` file.

 Typically, if you wanted to call a smart contract function using a different signer—for example, `alice`—you could call the function like this: